engalanjr/SignalsBeta/replit.md

 - Portfolio view is structured into "Accounts with a recent high Priority Signal" and "All Accounts" sections.

 **Technical Implementations & Feature Specifications:**
-- **Data Handling:** Comprehensive CSV data integration with robust parsing for complex fields, including signal polarity and a wide range of additional fields.
-Uses a `DataService.js` for data loading and management, with a fallback system for Domo API unavailability.
-Features optimistic CRUD operations with instant UI feedback and a snapshot rollback system for data consistency.
+- **Data Handling:** Normalized relational data model with separate entities (Account, Signal, RecommendedAction, Interaction, Comment, ActionPlan) to eliminate ~80% data duplication.
+Features comprehensive CSV data integration with robust parsing for complex fields, including signal polarity and a wide range of additional fields.
+Uses normalized storage with relationship indexes and denormalization for UI compatibility.
+Optimistic CRUD operations with instant UI feedback and a snapshot rollback system for data consistency.
 - **Performance:** Implemented parallel batch loading with in-memory data caching to reduce load times.
+Normalized relational model reduces memory footprint by ~80% through data deduplication.
 - **Action Plans:** Full CRUD functionality for action plans.
 Supports task sorting by priority and due date.
 Includes play management with completion tracking and persistence.
 Features a comprehensive task details modal for editing properties with auto-save and robust validation.
 Multi-select and bulk deletion capabilities are also implemented.
 - **Signal Feedback:** "Like" and "Not Accurate" buttons provide visual feedback and are connected to interaction CRUD methods.
 - **AI Recommendations:** Redesigned display with priority badges (IMMEDIATE/NEAR-TERM/LONG-TERM) and dates, with "Add to Plan" functionality.